-WPF Custom Datagrid Control(Filterable)
+WPF Datagrid Filterable Column

 Getting Started

 1. DataList:This properties is the object of ICollectionView.
-The IcollectionView interface belongs to System.ComponentModel.
-Its monst powerfull feature is, it enables collections to have the functionality of current record management,Custome sorting,filtering and grouping.
+The ICollectionView interface belongs to System.ComponentModel.
+Its monst powerfull feature is, it enables collections to have the functionality of current record management,Custome sorting, filtering and grouping.
 The DataList Property contais items list binded with DataGrid and pases as items source of base DataGrid.

 2. SearchValue::- It is the private property whose value will be searched in the Data Grid.
 Data type is Object.